 When choosing tops, go for something that’s moisture-wicking.
 This technology used to mainly be found in sportswear, but you can now get a great range of more fashion-forward choices in moisture-wicking materials.

-A long sleeve will protect you from sun on a hot clear day, (find one with UPF too!).
-The IBKÜL long sleeve shirt will be comfortable enough for all your RVing activities, plus you can layer it on a cooler day too.
+A long sleeve will protect you from the sun on a hot clear day, (find one with UPF too!).
+The Eddie Bauer long sleeve shirt will be comfortable enough for all your RVing activities, plus you can layer it on a cooler day too.

 A great tank option is this Yogalicious racerback tank.
 It feels super luxurious (and we love the range of colors available).
 It’s a stretchy polyester/spandex blend that feels like a second skin so you’ll feel so free to move, drive, walk, and more.
 You can team it with pull-on pants, or leggings easily, plus it comes in a range of colors for you to find a travel capsule style.

 You won’t be casual all the time so why not don a cute dress that’s also practical?
-This Columbia halter dress should be included on that list!
-It makes an awesome all-around dress due to the UPF 40 protection and fabric that pulls away moisture from the body.
+This Columbia Freezer dress should be included on that list!
+It makes an awesome all-around dress due to the UPF 30 protection and fabric that pulls away moisture from the body.

-Great for RVing as it packs light and It also has a zip security pocket to keep a phone or cards in place and comes in gorgeous colors and a range of sizes (XS-XL).
+Great for RVing as it packs light.
+It also has a zip security pocket to keep a phone or cards in place and comes in gorgeous colors and a range of sizes (XS-3X).

-Buy Zella Live In High Waist Leggings: Nordstrom
+Shop Sizes XXS-XXL: Zella Live In High Waist Leggings

 The Zella Live In Leggings are great!
 Our readers rave about them for travel, for wearing under a tunic or for an airplane look, but they also work great for an athleisure style when RVing.
 The comfortable waistband won’t dig in as you’re sat for long hours driving, plus they can be worn for hiking, sleeping, or just lounging around the RV.